prateekt/halluciguard/README.md

 # Halluciguard: LLM Agents to Fact Check and Guard Against Hallucinations of Other LLMs

 A set of engineered prompts to use LLMs to fact check and detect hallucinations in other LLMs.
-Use in an ensemble to boost accuracy (think of boosting but with LLM agents).
+Use in an ensemble to boost accuracy (think of "boosting" but with LLM agents).
+Useful especially for dealing with healthcare, medical, or bioinformatics data -- domains where misinformation has extremely negative consequences.

 Agent Prompts folder -- contains usable prompts for checker agents (can be ported to any agentic framework -- LangChain, Pydantic, AutoGPT, etc.)